Edited by: Keri Stooksbury

 Children’s Play Areas: There’s a designated children’s play area in Terminal 5 with a pirate-themed playground near gate 12.
 There’s also a JetBlue aviation-themed play area near gate 26 for children ages 2 to 12 and another play area in Terminal 8, near the American Airlines Admirals Club.

-Surprisingly, JFK did not make our list of the top 10 most kid-friendly airports in the U.S.
+JFK ranks one of the top on our list of the most kid-friendly airports in the U.S.

 - On level 3 near the retail hall